whoisxmlapi/bestwhois/README.txt

 4.3 Return codes
 ────────────────

-  1. Normal termination.
+  `0': Normal termination.
-  2. Error in the API call.
-Typical reasons: bad API key, nonexistent domain name in the History API.
+  `1': Error in the API call.
+Typical reasons: bad API key, nonexistent
+       domain name in the History API.
-  3. No WHOIS records in the reply.
+  `2': No WHOIS records in the reply.
+  `3': Tried to query a domain with Unicode national characters and the
+       `idna' package is not installed.